 For Windows 8 and higher versions C:\Users\username\AppData\Local\Microsoft\Windows\INetCache\Content.Outlook

-Now, we have provided the default path for each of the operating systems.
+Now, we have provided the default path for each of the Windows Operating Systems.
 But there is a small difference that comes into picture based on the version of your Outlook application as well.

-For each of the windows versions, you will find a subfolder with a randomly generated name for Outlook 2007 and higher versions.
-You can directly go to this path and mentioned above and find the randomly generated folder and delete all its contents to get rid of all the Outlook temporary files.
+For each of the Window's versions, you will find a subfolder with a randomly generated name for Outlook 2007 and higher versions.
+You can directly go to this path mentioned above and find the randomly generated folder and remove Outlook temporary files to get rid of all the Outlook temporary files.

 However, if you are using an older version of Outlook such as Outlook 2003, you will need to look into the ‘Temporary Internet Files’ folder for a name as per the registry entry.
-Then only you will you be able to find the folder containing temporary Outlook files.
+Then only you will you be able to find the folder containing temporary Outlook files to remove Outlook cache.

 So, we have covered two methods to identify the location of the folder containing temporary Outlook files.
-You can use any of the methods that suit you and clean up your Outlook temporary files.
+You can use any of the methods that suit you and delete Outlook temporary files.
 This should also help you in fixing the ‘Attachments not opening’ issue.
 But this is one of the possible resolutions for attachments issue.
 If it doesn’t fix it for you, you may be having corrupt PST.
 If that is the issue, you need a promising and efficient tool such as Kernel Outlook PST Repair.
-It is an efficient tool that can fix PST corruption in very quick and easy Steps.
+It is an efficient Outlook PST Repair tool that can fix Outlook issues in very quick and easy steps.